-Determine how much Propylene Glycol (not automotive Ethylene Glycol) your system requires by adding the total amount of fluid in the tubing (2.7 gallons per 100 ft. of 7/8" PEX1.3 gallons per 100ft of 1/2" PEX) plus the volume of water in the water heater or boiler.
+Determine how much non-toxic Propylene Glycol (NOT toxic automotive Ethylene Glycol) your system requires by adding the total amount of fluid in the tubing (2.7 gallons per 100 ft. of 7/8" PEX - 1.3 gallons per 100ft of 1/2" PEX) plus the volume of water in the water heater or boiler.

-Determine what percentage of anti-freeze to water mixture is recommended by the manufacture.
-Some recommend 30 % anti-freeze, other's 50%.
+Determine what percentage of anti-freeze to water mixture is required.
+Some on-demand heat sources recommend a maximum 30 % anti-freeze mixture.
+Solar loops usually require 50%.
 The proper mix is also influenced by the degree of low temperature you wish to protect against.
+Use the chart on the anti-freeze container to determine the proper glycol/water mixture.
+Some brands are concentrated, others pre-mixed.

-Once the proper amount of undiluted anti-freeze has been calculated, place your first few gallons into a clean five-gallon bucket and use a utility pump to pump it into the system.
+Once the proper amount of anti-freeze has been calculated, place the first few gallons into a clean five-gallon bucket and use a 1\2 hp utility pump to pump it into the system.
 Continually replenish the five-gallon bucket with anti-freeze.

 All the valves before all zone pumps should be open.
 This will help diffuse the anti-freeze evenly into each zone.
-When the antifreeze is gone, close the drain valve.

-Later, when the system is running, the Zone Manifold (in the case of a heat exchanger system) or the storage tank (in a standard closed system) will act as a "mixing station", further blending the anti-freeze into the pure water already in the system.
+When the anti-freeze is gone, close the drain valve.
+Later, when the system is running, the Zone Manifold (in the case of a heat exchanger system) or the tank (either boiler or water heater) will act as a "mixing station", further blending the anti-freeze into the pure water already in the system.

 All that remains now is to pressurize the system.

-Reconnect the house supply to the fill valve (remember to flood the garden hose with water before reconnecting to the fill valve.
-This will avoid injecting air from the hose into the system), pressurize to 15 psi, then close the fill valve.
+Connect the house supply, (or, if the utility pump you just used can pressurize the system to at least 18 PSI, connect that) to the fill valve.
+Remember to flood the hose you're using with water before reconnecting to the fill valve.
+This will avoid injecting air from the hose into the system.

+Pressurize to 18 psi, then close the fill valve.